-Continued enrollment in the LEA BOP is contingent upon submission of the CRCS.
-Active LEA providers (those with a current Provider Participation Agreement on file with DHCS) must annually file a CRCS.
-If a CRCS is not received by or prior to the April 30, 2022 due date, LEA payments may be withheld until the CRCS has been received and accepted for processing.
+Continued enrollment in the LEA BOP is contingent upon timely submission of the CRCS.

+Active LEA BOP providers (those with a current Provider Participation Agreement on file with DHCS) must annually file a CRCS.
+If the SFY 2020-21 CRCS is not received by or prior to the March 1, 2022 due date, LEA payments may be withheld until the CRCS has been received and accepted for processing.